karl-zylinski/atlas-builder/README.md

 A big benefit with using an atlas is that you can drastically lower the number of draw calls due to everything being in a single texture.

 # Dependencies
-The generator itself only uses core and vendor libs, plus an aseprite package, which is included.
+The generator itself only uses core and vendor libs, plus an aseprite package by blob1807, which is included.

 As for `atlas.odin`, it has no dependencies.
 However, I use the types `Rect` and `Vec2` in `atlas.odin` file.
 Make sure you define them somehow in the same package as you use `atlas.odin` in.
 For example, if you use raylib:
 ```